Financial Modeling Code

 However, like any other analytical tool, deploying this metric has pros and cons.

-Improved accuracy and reliability The consistent and continuous methodologies prescribed in the guidelines help produce accurate and reliable models.
-Costly Implementing FMC guidelines lead to investments of time and finances.
+Improved accuracy and reliability: The consistent and continuous methodologies prescribed in the guidelines help produce accurate and reliable models.
+Costly: Implementing FMC guidelines leads to investments of time and finances.

-Increased efficiency Following the guidelines leads to increased efficiency due to the development and creation of accurate and reliable models.
-Lack of universal adoption Adoption of FMC guidelines is not compulsory, hence amounting to inconsistencies, discrepancies, and comparability issues in financial modeling practices.
+Increased efficiency: Following the guidelines leads to increased efficiency due to the development and creation of accurate and reliable models.
+Lack of universal adoption: The Adoption of FMC guidelines is not compulsory, which leads to inconsistencies, discrepancies, and comparability issues in financial modeling practices.

-Reduced risk By promoting best practices, these guidelines reduce the risk associated with financial modeling.
-Restrictiveness FMC guidelines often limit the flexibility and creativity of financial modelers as they are forced to act in the prescribed manner.
+Reduced risk: By promoting best practices, these guidelines reduce the risk associated with financial modeling.
+Restrictiveness: FMC guidelines often limit the flexibility and creativity of financial modelers, who are forced to act in a prescribed manner.

 Free Resources